Battle of Aleppo (2012–2016)

-The Battle of Aleppo (مَعْرَكَةُ حَلَبَ) was a major military confrontation in Aleppo, the second largest city in Syria, between the Syrian opposition (including the Free Syrian Army (FSA) and other largely-Sunni groups, such as the Levant Front and the al-Qaeda-affiliated al-Nusra Front) against the Syrian government, supported by Hezbollah, Shia militias and Russia, and against the Kurdish-majority People's Protection Units (YPG).
-The battle began on 19 July 2012 and was part of the ongoing Syrian Civil War.
-A stalemate that had been in place for four years finally ended in July 2016, when Syrian government troops closed the rebels' last supply line into Aleppo with the support of Russian airstrikes.
+The Battle of Aleppo (مَعْرَكَةُ حَلَبَ) was a major military confrontation in Aleppo, the largest city in Syria, between the Syrian opposition militias (such as the Free Syrian Army (FSA), the Levant Front and the al-Nusra Front) against the Ba'athist Syrian government, supported by Hezbollah, IRGC-backed Shia militant groups, Iran, and Russia, and against the Kurdish-majority People's Protection Units (YPG).
+The battle began on 19 July 2012 and was part of the Syrian Civil War.
+A stalemate that had been in place for four years finally ended in July 2016, when Ba'athist government troops closed the rebels' last supply line into Aleppo with the support of Russian airstrikes.
 In response, rebel forces launched unsuccessful counteroffensives in September and October that failed to break the siege; in November, government forces embarked on a decisive campaign that resulted in the recapture of all of Aleppo by December 2016.
 The Syrian government victory was widely seen as a turning point in Syria's civil war.

 The large-scale devastation of the battle and its importance led combatants to name it the "mother of battles" or "Syria's Stalingrad".
 The battle was marked by widespread violence against civilians, repeated targeting of hospitals and schools (mostly by pro-government air forces and to a lesser extent by the rebels), and indiscriminate aerial strikes and shelling against civilian areas.
 It was also marked by the inability of the international community to resolve the conflict peacefully.
-The UN special envoy to Syria proposed to end the battle by giving East Aleppo autonomy, but this was rejected by the Syrian government.
+The UN special envoy to Syria proposed to end the battle by giving East Aleppo autonomy, but this was rejected by the Ba'athist government.
 Hundreds of thousands of residents were displaced by the fighting and efforts to provide aid to civilians or facilitate evacuation were routinely disrupted by continued combat and mistrust between the opposing sides.